-Table 1 below lists the virological measures and assessments of cold signs and symptoms that were used in the BCS to determine infection with the challenge virus and subsequent diagnosis of clinical upper respiratory illness.
+The table below lists the virological measures and assessments of objective cold signs and subjective cold symptoms that were collected in PCS1.
+Data derived from these measures were used to determine infection with the challenge virus and subsequent development of clinical upper respiratory illness.
 The criteria used for identifying infection and illness are described in detail below.

 |serum||Baseline & Post-Challenge Virus-Specific Ab|

 |nasal congestion||Nasal Mucociliary Clearance Function|

 |mucus production||Nasal Mucus Weights|